 Through it all, I searched and found common ground with my teammates, and at the end of the day, I couldn’t help but be humbled at just how much our time together would reveal to me not just about them, but about myself.

 Naturally, I didn’t spend all my time at work sharing with the team just how much I’d go home and think about our interactions, or how I’d analyze the shifts we’d get through together, but it was inevitable that I’d find a way to sneak in a blurb or two about how I viewed us as a unit, just as it was inevitable that at first the team wouldn’t exactly get my views, smiling politely but also estranged from me.

-Nonetheless, even with an understanding between me and the good folks at work, as time passed the job wasn’t all smiles and laughter.
-Apart from the customers, at times the differences between the team also led to moments of distance, disagreement, and even dysfunction.
+Nonetheless, even with an understanding between me and the folks at work, as time passed the job wasn’t all smiles and laughter.
+Apart from the customers, at times differences between the team also led to moments of distance, disagreement, and even dysfunction.
 This would mean more than just a shortcoming at the store, but it’d mean that rifts would take form, and that we’d either have to resolve our differences or make a shift harder than it needed to be.

-More often than not, we chose to be a team, which spoke to just how good of a unit we actually were, but even when there were issues that went unresolved, in my view they didn’t really stem from any deep-seeded differences between each other, but rather from how one of us felt at a particular moment on a particular day of a particular week in contrast to someone else’s feelings.
+More often than not, we chose to be a team, which spoke to just how good of a unit we actually were, but even when there were issues that went unresolved, they didn’t really stem from any deep-seeded differences between each other, but rather from how one of us felt at a particular moment on a particular day of a particular week in contrast to someone else’s feelings.